 Defining factors

-If you want to define budgets manually, you can have the application automatically calculate the budget amount from the units and rate you specify.
+If you define budgets manually, you can have the application automatically calculate the budget amount from the units and rate you specify.
 For example, if the budget is for labor costs, then you can specify the standard labor rate per hour and the number of hours as the budget units.
-You can assign a name and description to a rate, making it easier for users to select an appropriate rate.
+You can assign a name and provide a description to a rate which can help the users to select an appropriate rate.
 Use this procedure to define those names and descriptions for rates, called factors.

 1. Access Global Factors (FB00.1).

 2. Define a factor for use in any activity group or activity budget.
-Use these guidelines to specify the field values:
+Specify this information:

 Factor and Description

-Specify a name and description for the factor that will help users recognize and select an appropriate rate when defining budgets.
+Specify a name and provide a description for the factor that can help users recognize and select an appropriate rate when defining budgets.

 Markup Percent